Gifts of Insurance

 How to make a gift of life insurance

-To make a gift of life insurance, please contact your life insurance provider, request a beneficiary designation form from the insurer and include The Salvation Army - Western Michigan Northern Indiana as the beneficiary of your policy.
+To make a gift of life insurance, please contact your life insurance provider, request a beneficiary designation form from the insurer and include The Salvation Army - Great Lakes Division as the beneficiary of your policy.

 If you have any questions about making a gift of a life insurance policy, please contact us.
 We would be happy to answer questions that you have.